Chakri1407/NodeJsWorkingWallet/ReadMe.md

 # NodeJS Working Wallet(API only)
 This project is a fully functional wallet system built with Node.js.
 It is an API-only implementation, designed to handle various wallet-related tasks such as user authentication, balance management, transfers, and transaction tracking.

-## For API Documentation
+## API Documentation
-- For detailed API documentation, please refer to this [link](https://documenter.getpostman.com/view/37564538/2sAXjRXA3J#3bb67c56-26d6-46d5-8bee-bd31433ce0e1)
+- For detailed API documentation on Postman, please refer to this [link](https://documenter.getpostman.com/view/37564538/2sAXjRXA3J#3bb67c56-26d6-46d5-8bee-bd31433ce0e1)

-## Features

-- ES6 Standards: All code is written following ES6 standards.
-ESLint and Prettier are used to maintain code quality and consistency.
-- User Authentication: User session management is handled via JWT (JSON Web Tokens).
-- Email Verification: Users receive an email verification upon signup.
-- Login: Users can log in using either a password or OTP.
-- Initial Balance: Users are credited with a fake balance upon signup.
-- Transfers: Users can transfer funds to each other.
-- Transaction History: Both admin and users can view transaction details.
-- Email Notifications: Users receive email notifications for successful or failed transactions.

 ## Installation